INTERNSHIP OPPORTUNITIES

 How to Apply

 The Office’s internship program focuses mostly on law student interns, but certain sections may also host undergraduate interns.
-The Office accepts approximately 20 interns each summer, but internships are also available during the fall and spring semesters.
-The internships can either be paid if students are Rule 13 certified or used toward achieving externship credit.
+The majority of the Office’s internships occur during the summer, but internships/externships are also available during the fall and spring semesters.
+The internships can be paid and/or used toward achieving school credit.

-On-campus interviews are conducted at all four Missouri law schools (University of Missouri – Columbia and Kansas City campuses, Washington University, and St. Louis University) and the University of Kansas law school.
+On-campus interviews are conducted at all four Missouri law schools (University of Missouri – Columbia and Kansas City campuses, Washington University, and St. Louis University) and a variety of other law schools.
 Please contact your law school’s career development office for more details on upcoming application deadlines and interview dates.
-The office also collects applications from out-of-state students on its website at: https://ago.mo.gov/about-us/job-opportunities
+The office also collects applications from out-of-state students on its website at: Join Our Team

 For other questions about applying for an internship at the Attorney General’s Office, please contact the recruitment team at recruitment@ago.mo.gov.
-Should you need additional assistance, please call the office’s main line at 573-751-3321 and request to be directed to a recruitment director listed below.
+Should you need additional assistance, please call the office’s main line at 573-751-3321.

 Student Testimonials